DavidVentura/blog/blog/raw/minimizing-linux-boot-times/POST.md

 I recently read about [a project](https://www.usenix.org/publications/loginonline/freebsd-firecracker) to boot the FreeBSD kernel as fast as possible, and that made me wonder: How fast can you boot linux?

-To get a baseline, I'm using Firecracker with their provided [example 5.10 kernel](https://github.com/firecracker-microvm/firecracker/blob/main/docs/getting-started.md#running-firecracker); this takes 1.037s to boot.
+To get a baseline, I'm using [Firecracker](https://firecracker-microvm.github.io/), a very small VMM (virtual machine monitor) with their provided [example 5.10 kernel](https://github.com/firecracker-microvm/firecracker/blob/main/docs/getting-started.md#running-firecracker); this takes 1.037s to boot.

 I started "bottom up"; by compiling my own kernel with `make tinylinux` and working up to a kernel that would boot.